 About 20% of the Québec population, or 1 in 5 people, will experience a mental illness during their lifetime.
 Yet less than half of those who suffer from mental illness seek professional help.
 The WHO estimates that by 2020, depression will be the second leading cause of illness and disability after cardiovascular diseases.

-The most common mental illnesses are the following:
+The most known mental illnesses are the following:

-There are other types of mental illnesses, including Psychotic Disorders, personality disorders and eating disorders.
+There are other types of mental illnesses, including personality disorders and eating disorders.

-Signs and symptoms of mental illness vary in severity.
-The degree of severity ranges according to the following:
+Signs and symptoms of mental illness may be more or less intense.
+The intensity varies according to the following:

 Here are a few signs of behavioural change that people in the entourage of the person with a mental illness may observe:

 The first signs of mental illness often occur during childhood.
 To learn how to recognise these signs in your child, read Recognising Signs of Mental Illness in Children.

 Do not wait until you are unable to perform your usual activities in order to consult resources and information for help.
 Do not hesitate in doing so, even if you are uncertain about the need.
 Unfortunately, many people wait until the situation is dire before seeking help.
 Here are some clues to help you see that you should consult: